 One of the advantages of spas is that you can see the same therapist week after week.
 And over time, they’ll become familiar with your needs, preferences, and which type of massage works best for you.

-Asking a Partner or Self-Massaging
+Asking a Partner or Try Self-Massage

 You can also self-massage or ask your partner for a body massage.
 There are a variety of powerful self-massage techniques that can help you target the tension in your neck, shoulders, and back.
 You can even find massage techniques to help with specific problems, such as headaches or digestive discomfort.